JackLawhorn/Heavens-Above-Gardens-Below/Posts/Nycter.md

 ### Communication

-Besides the [[Organic magics of the Elven Legion#The Elven tongue|Elven Tongue]] – which the Nycter acquired upon meeting the [[Sun Elves]] along their [[Post-Heliotropic Elven March|Post-Heliotropic March]] – this race has a rich [[pre-contact]] language of their own.
+Besides the [[Elven Tongue]] – which the Nycter acquired upon meeting the [[Sun Elves]] along their [[Post-Heliotropic Elven March|Post-Heliotropic March]] – this race has a rich [[pre-contact]] language of their own.
 The songs of the Nycter are used to attract mates, find roost partners, and coordinate in combat.
 They are low-frequency and can travel long distances.

 <figure style="display: flex; flex-direction: column; align-items: center; gap: 0.5em; width: fit-content; margin: 0px; padding: 1em; background: rgba(0, 0, 0, 0.25); border-radius: 0.5em;"><a href="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d3/Journal.pone.0006746.g001.png/220px-Journal.pone.0006746.g001.png"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d3/Journal.pone.0006746.g001.png/220px-Journal.pone.0006746.g001.png"></a><figcaption>Acoustics of the songs of the Nycter.</figcaption></figure>